tsunghuanghsieh/leetcode/problems/unique-email-addresses/README.md

 ## Interview
-As of Jun 4, 2019, leetcode premium subscription says Google 104 times, Amazon 10 times in the last 6 months.
+As of 06/04/2019, leetcode premium subscription says Google 104 times, Amazon 10 times in the last 6 months.